DenysPacheco/css-hash-convert/README.md

 #### overwrite note

 > **Mind that: if `overwrite: false`, the css hash will not be equal to the old html files;** > **therefore: not in sync;** > **therefore: 👋 bye bye css.**

-## 📄 Documentation

-Also, if you want to read the code or the functions used on this project, please check the [documentation page](https://denyspacheco.github.io/css-hash-convert/).

 ## 🤔 What to come